 The two most important nutrients in meat are protein and iron, which help little bodies grow big and strong.
 If your child is not interested in eating meat, it is important to include other foods that are also rich in these two nutrients.
 Children ages 1-3 years old should consume around 13 grams of protein and 7mg of iron each day, and children ages 4-8 should consume around 19 grams of protein and 10mg of iron each day.
 Read on to learn the best meat substitutes for your growing child.

 Make your child a peanut butter and jelly sandwich for lunch or give them a few crackers with nut butter as a snack.
 For an even healthier option, try sliced apples dipped in peanut butter, or the classic ants on a log (celery sticks with peanut butter and raisins).
-Don’t be afraid to experiment with all types of nut butters.
-Some great varieties to try include almond and cashew butter.
-Just 2 tablespoons of peanut butter contains 8g of protein 0.6mg of iron.
+Don’t be afraid to experiment with all types of nut butter.
+Some great varieties try to include almond and cashew butter.
+Just 2 tablespoons of peanut butter contain 8g of protein 0.6mg of iron.
 Watch this nut butter dessert recipe video then try making it with your kids!

 Eating yogurt is a great way to incorporate protein into your child’s diet.
 Yogurt can also be added to smoothies for extra protein and flavor.
 Try creating a yogurt parfait with fruit and granola, or freezing yogurt as an alternative to ice cream.
 Try greek yogurt for an even bigger protein boost.
 1 single serve container contains 17g of protein and 0.1mg iron.
 Check out these 15 tasty ways to enjoy Greek yogurt.

 Beans and lentils are delicious vegetarian sources of protein.
-Try adding them to soups, using them in chili, or making your own hummus. ½ cup of cooked beans contains about 8g of protein and about 2mg of iron, while ½ cup of cooked lentils contain about 9g of protein and 3mg of iron.
-Here’s 10 Easy Ways to Eat Beans.
+Try adding them to soups, using them in chili, or making your own hummus. ½ cup of cooked beans contains about 8g of protein and about 2mg of iron, while ½ cup of cooked lentils contains about 9g of protein and 3mg of iron.
+Here are 10 Easy Ways to Eat Beans.